-For more i For more information Text present Text presented in a box signifies additional information related to the subject matter.
+For more information Text present ed in a box signifies additional information related to the subject matter.
 Caution!
 Shaded caution statements present information to help you avoid injuring yourself and others, damaging your hardware, or losing your data. bold text Bold text is used for the names of objects on a screen, such as buttons, text boxes, and check boxes.